-All relevant safeguarding training adhering to KCSIE 2022 is undertaken by staff.
+All relevant safeguarding training adhering to KCSIE (Keeping Children Safe in Education) 2022 is undertaken by staff.

 The Residence team have a wealth of experience, having a balance of both Deaf and hearing staff working across the three houses.
-Morris House, Lydia House and Friargate House.
+Morris House, Lydia House, and Friar Gate House.